Without question, my favourite thing about Italy is aperitivo.

 How to Host Your Own Italian Aperitivo Party at Home

 It is safe to say that I am missing la dolce vita quite terribly, and so I decided to do something to bring the sweet life to me and host my own apericena night at home for my boyfriend.

-While not typical, I do think that having an aperitivo night is a great at home date night idea – not only is it fun researching all of the different foods (and cocktails!) that you can prepare, but laying the table with dozens of plates, putting on some relaxing music and spending hours talking, drinking and nibbling is quite possibly the perfect way to spend an evening.
+I think that having an aperitivo night is a great at home date night idea – not only is it fun researching all of the different foods (and cocktails!) that you can prepare, but laying the table with dozens of plates, putting on some relaxing music and spending hours talking, drinking and nibbling is quite possibly the perfect way to spend an evening.

 Step 1: Decide between an aperitivo and an apericena